Abstract Excision and $\ell^1$-Homology: A brief glimpse of infinity

-\begin{thRemark}[relative categories] One can restrict to the bare minimum of structure that we need to talk about homotopical situations: \begin{itemize} \item A category~$C$, equipped with \item a class of morphisms $W\subset\Mor(C)$, called \emph{weak equivalences}; and \item functors that respect the latter, i.e., mapping weak equivalences to weak equivalences, called \emph{relative functor} or \emph{homotopical functor}. \end{itemize} Such a tuple $(C,W)$ is often called a \emph{relative category} or \emph{homotopical category}, and Barwick and Kan have shown\icite{p:barwickkan12} that these can be used to model the homotopy theory of \oo-categories.
-Also note, that every model category yields an example of a relative category by simply forgetting the (co)fibrations. \envEnds \end{thRemark}

-Similarly to \cref{rem:homotopycategories}, one is usually not only interested in a 1-categorial localization~$C[W\inv]$, but rather in a better behaved \oo-categorial version thereof.
+Similarly to \cref{rem:homotopycategories}, one is usually not only interested in a 1-categorical localization~$C[W\inv]$ of a relative category~$(C,W)$, but rather in a better behaved \oo\-categorical version thereof.
 Classically, this was done by a process called \emph{simplicial localization}, which was introduced and studied in a series of papers by Dwyer and Kan\icite{p:dwyerkan80a,p:dwyerkan80b,p:dwyerkan80c}.
-From this one gets a simplicially enriched category -- but not of the form to which \cref{rem:hcnerve} applies directly.
-Instead of trying to rectify this, one can go straight to localizations of \oo-categories\icite[Sec.~7.1]{b:cisinski19}: \begin{thRemark}[localization] Given a relative category $(C,W)$ as in \cref{rem:relcats}, one can apply the nerve functor \pcref{def:1nerve} to~$C$, regard $W$ as a subset of~$\nerve(C)$, and form the localization~$W\inv\!\nerve(C)$, which is an \oo-category right away\icite[Prop.~7.1.3]{b:cisinski19}.
+From this, one gets a simplicially enriched category -- but not of the form to which \cref{rem:hcnerve} applies directly.
+Instead of trying to rectify this, one can go straight to localizations of \oo\-categories\icite[Sec.~7.1]{b:cisinski19}: \begin{thRemark}[localization] Let $(C,W')$ be a relative category \pcref{def:relcat}.
+Using the terminology of \cref{def:nomenclature}, we can view $W'$~as a subset of the morphisms of either $C$~itself or of its nerve~$\nerve(C)$.
+Let $W$ denote the smallest simplicial subset of~$\nerve(C)$ that contains~$W'$.
+One can then form the localization~$W\inv\!\nerve(C)$, which is an \oo\-category right away\icite[Prop.~7.1.3]{b:cisinski19}.
 (It will have\icite[Rem.~7.1.6]{b:cisinski19} the same link to $C[W\inv]$ as described at the end of \cref{rem:homotopycategories}.) \end{thRemark}